Promotion on PS4 and PS5 games on Amazon: enjoy coupon

 Take note: Coupon is only valid for products sold and delivered by Amazon.

 First, add the games to the cart and go to checkout.
-Enter the coupon in the payment method field and that’s it.
+Enter the coupon in the payment method field and you’re done.
 Did you like the promotion on PS4 and PS5 games on Amazon?
 Will you enjoy any?
 Tell us in the comments!